juliogomez/devops/README.md

 You may now start to see how different life would be for a DevOps team that implemented a CI/CD/CD pipeline.

-* Developers might work on creating code locally in their laptops and test it in their own local container runtime engine.
-In fact they could even deploy a 1-node k8s cluster in their own laptops if they were interested!
-Recent Docker releases include this capability for standard laptop installations.
+* Developers might work on creating code locally in their workstations and test it in their own local container runtime engine.
+In fact they could even deploy a 1-node k8s cluster in their own workstations if they were interested!
+Recent Docker releases include this capability for standard workstation installations.
 * Once they are happy with the working code they could push it to a repository, and that would automatically trigger a pipeline execution.
 * That pipeline could include things like automatically testing the code, and if successful create new container images and update the deployments in production with the new code.